Nsc (Naca Counseling Subsidiary) - Charlotte, NC logo

 NACA distinguishes itself through its explicit mission to close the racial wealth disparity gap and its advocacy work against predatory landlords and corporate real estate investors.
 The organization provides HUD housing counseling (30% of all HUD counseling nationally) and maintains $20B in mortgage commitments.
 They operate a volunteer-driven activist network (NACtivist) and produce educational content including podcasts by founder Bruce Marks on affordable homeownership and economic justice.

 However, NACA operates as a selective membership organization requiring participation in multi-day events and a vetting process to become "NACA Qualified."
-The website does not provide transparent information about approval rates, processing timelines, property restrictions, income limits, or specific underwriting criteria.
+The website does not provide listed information about approval rates, processing timelines, property restrictions, income limits, or specific underwriting criteria.
 While their mission-driven model is legitimate, potential applicants should clarify eligibility requirements and realistic timelines before committing to an event.

 Services & Features